nychealth/covid-vaccine-data/README.md

 * **Doses Administered**: The number of COVID-19 vaccine doses that have been administered to adults in NYC and reported to the CIR.
 This includes NYC and non-NYC residents who are eligible for vaccination.
 The two vaccines that are currently authorized for emergency use in the United States, Pfizer-BioNTech and Moderna, require two doses.

 * **Doses on Hand**: The number of COVID-19 vaccine available for NYC facilities and providers to use.
-This excludes doses reserved for the CDC’s Long-term Care Facility Program and for New York State-run vaccination hubs located in NYC.
+This excludes doses reserved for the CDC’s Long-term Care Facility or Retail Pharmacy Program and for New York State-run vaccination hubs located in NYC.

 * **Adults Vaccinated**: The number of adults ages 18 and over who have been vaccinated with COVID-19 vaccine in NYC based on CIR reporting.
 This number includes adults vaccinated in NYC who reside outside NYC, such as adults who work in NYC.
 Race/ethnicity data are further stratified by place of residence (NYC or non-NYC), and by age group (18-64 years or 65+ years).
 Vaccination status is further broken down into the following two categories: